Tragedy strikes in 2019 once again in our community, but onward we go

 In addition to providing leadership there, she also directed EMS services that extend throughout the community.

-“We are obviously heartbroken and deeply saddened by Sunday’s tragedy,” EAMC spokesman Atkinson said.
-“Sharon was well-loved and was a highly-respected member of our leadership team at EAMC.
+“We are obviously heartbroken and deeply saddened by Sunday’s tragedy,” EAMC spokesman John Atkinson said.
+“Sharon was well-loved and was a highly respected member of our leadership team at EAMC.

 “Our entire EAMC family is devastated, and we grieve for Sharon’s family.”